ASDA Dental Issues Update: 89th General Assembly, 2013

 MINIMUM WAGE HIKE – HB1402: failed in committee.
 Dentists and other small businesses have been uncertain what the new health care law will require of them, and passage of this bill would likely have resulted in unintended consequences to your staff size and payroll obligations.

-The bill, sponsored by Rep. Bruce Westerman (R-Hot Springs), would have given local control over fluoride levels in water systems and given each public water system the right to determine whether it would adjust the quantity of fluoride in the water.
+LOCAL CONTROL FOR FLUORIDE - HB1312 by Rep. Bruce Westerman (R-Hot Springs) was voted down in House Public Health, Welfare, and Labor Committee.
+The bill, sponsored , would have given local control over fluoride levels in water systems and given each public water system the right to determine whether it would adjust the quantity of fluoride in the water.
 Legislators were convinced that fluoridation efforts may have been thwarted if the bill had passed.

 ASDA is currently tracking other issues and legislation of concern.
 Go to the ASDA Capwiz site for more information.

 And if you have any questions, comments, or concerns, please contact Billy Tarpley or Drew Ramey at (501) 834-7650.

 The Arkansas State Dental Association is a leader in the health care community with an effective outreach to ensure that its members have a collective and influential voice in state government.
 ASDA’s grassroots efforts have championed many political issues for its members, including issues related to water supply fluoridation, insurance coverage and scope of practice.
 The ASDA maintains constant vigilance to defeat harmful legislation and regulation, while working toward solutions to problems related to Medicaid, low-income access, auxiliary education and insurance reform.

 ASDA applies the following core values, within the existing political climate of the legislature, to determine its advocacy strategy: